prometheus-operator/prometheus-operator/Documentation/proposals/202405-scrapeconfig-graduation.md

 *Note that this is not meant to be a definitive, complete path for graduation.
 Rather, it can be viewed at as a discussion of the possible strategies.*

-From past experience with the Alertmanager CRD, I am of the impression that we might want to avoid the implementation of a conversion webhook if we can.
+From past experience with the Alertmanager CRD, we suggest to avoid the implementation of a conversion webhook if we can.
 To that extent, I feel that the option 1, which suggests that we move from `v1alpha1` -> `v1beta1` without a conversion webhook might be a good fit.
 Once we are confident in the API has all the missing fields mentioned above and any Service discoveries requested by users, with necessary validations in place and void of any apparent inconsistencies, we will transition to `v1beta1`.